-Dollar profits from yield allure, Nikkei at one-year peak
+Dollar basks in yield glow, Nikkei at one-year peak

-SYDNEY The U.S. dollar was encamped near 14-year peaks on Wednesday as global yield spreads moved inexorably in its favor, while a falling yen lifted Japanese shares to a one-year top.
+SYDNEY The U.S. dollar held near 14-year peaks on Wednesday as global yield spreads moved inexorably in its favor, while a falling yen lifted Japanese shares to a one-year top.

-Japan's Nikkei .N225 added 0.4 percent in early trade, while Australia's main index climbed to its highest in almost 17 months after Wall Street racked up more records.
+The Nikkei .N225 added 0.3 percent in thin trade, while Australia's main index climbed 0.6 percent to its highest in 17 months after Wall Street racked up more records.

+Japan's government upgraded its overall assessment of the economy on Wednesday, echoing a more upbeat view from the Bank of Japan's delivered the day before.

 The dollar reveled in its rapidly widening yield premium, with the Federal Reserve set on a tightening course even as its peers in Europe and Japan act to keep their short-term rates deep in negative territory.